Grant Scott Bonham Fetal Center

 Understanding Congenital Lung Malformation (CLM)

-How common is CLM?
+What is a CLM?

 CLM is an abnormal development of a part of the lung.
 It can come in many different forms from big or little cysts (congenital pulmonary airway malformation or CPAM), to a solid mass (bronchopulmonary sequestration or BPS), to a combination (hybrid)